sidev86/Libft/README.md

-In this first project of the 42 path, you learn to create your first library made of useful functions for subsequent 42 projects.
+In this first project of the 42 path, you learn to create your first library, made of useful functions for subsequent 42 projects.

 <h1>What is a library?</h1>